 There is a 30-day time limit post-training to complete all CE requirements.
-CE Credit Certificates will be available for download via the registration system within 30 days after all course requirements have been completed.
+CE Credit Certificates will be available to download on CE21 within 30 days after all course requirements have been completed.

 American Psychological Association Sponsor Approval:

 The Center for Deployment Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Center for Deployment Psychology maintains responsibility for this program and its content.